apache/libcloud/docs/committer_guide.rst

     Closes #prnumber

+If the original patch author didn't squash all of the commits into one and you think this is needed, you should squash all the commits yourself using ``git rebase`` after you have merged / applied the patch.

-After the patch has been applied, make sure to update ``CHANGES`` file.
+After the patch has been applied, make sure to update ``CHANGES.rst`` file.

 Making a release (for release managers)
 ---------------------------------------